 Salt Lake City Attraction Resources

 How accessible is Salt Lake City?
 Before settling down in any given neighborhood you need to check out how close it is to the main cities and attractions.
-You don’t want to have to live in Big Water, Utah which is 5 hours and 39 minutes from Salt Lake City or where there is no public transit.
 We’ve compiled the best commuting times, average gas prices, and available public transit surrounding Salt Lake City below.

 Commuting Times can make or break an apartment or house when you are deciding on a place to live.
 Unless you want to be out in the open and in the countryside then I’d suggest looking up the typical travel times from Salt Lake City out to the nearest cities.